MJKWoolnough/jslib/README.md

 The button text is set to the `OK` field of the language object, which can be set with [setLanguage](#windows_setlanguage).

-The returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) will resolve to the text entered if the `OK` button is clicked, or null if the dialog window was closed.
+The returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) will resolve to the text entered if the `OK` button is clicked, or null if the dialogue window was closed.

 ### <a name="windows_setlanguage">setLanguage</a>
 ```typescript